BorisovStepan/ABC/README.md

 3. Build & Run the project (`Cmd + R`).

 > **Note:**
-> When switching between branches (SwiftUI ↔ UIKit), remove the previously installed app from the simulator before running the project again.
+> When switching between branches (SwiftUI ↔ UIKit):
+> - Remove the previously installed app from the simulator before running the project again.
+> - It is recommended to restart Xcode after switching branches to avoid build or caching issues.

 ---